cloud-gov/federalist.18f.gov/pages/documentation/custom-domains.md

 | ---- | ---- | ----- |
 | `CNAME` | `_acme-challenge.`**`sub.example.gov`**`.` | `_acme-challenge.`**`sub.example.gov`**`.external-domains-production.cloud.gov.` |
 | `CNAME` | **`sub.example.gov`**`.` | **`sub.example.gov`**`.external-domains-production.cloud.gov.` |

+#### Minimizing downtime
+It may take 5-10 minutes to provision an SSL certificate, so there will be a non-trivial amount of time between when the DNS records are created and when your site is live.
+To reduce the downtime, you can create the DNS records in two separate steps:
+1. Create the `CNAME` record for the `_acme-challenge` subdomain as described above and notify Federalist support
+2. Federalist support will notify you once SSL certificate has been issued
+3. Create the `CNAME` record for your subdomain as described above

 ---